0wulf/meshtastic-admin-state-machine/README.md

 2. $q\_{\text{checkConfig}}$: In this state, the machine checks whether the desired configuration and the retreived configuration match.
 If the configuration is correct, it transitions to the final state, $q_f$.
 If not, it moves to the **setConfig** state to reapply the changes.

 3. $q\_{\text{setConfig}}$: This state deals with sending the configuration change request.
 The machine waits for an implicit acknowledgment (ACK) to confirm the change has been attempted.
-If the ACK is received, it transitions back to **checkConfig**.
+If the ACK is received, it transitions back to **getConfig**.
 If no ACK is received, it stays in **setConfig** and retries the request.

 ### Protocol Workflow